 Checking is normal and needed

 Checking a Chinese company stamp on being valid is a costly but common process among local Chinese entrepreneurs.
-They visit the local authorities where the company is registered to see if a stamp is registered to a company.
-Some stamps are not registered but still legal.
+They visit the local authorities where the company is registered to see if a stamp is registered to the company.
+Some stamps are not registered but are still legal.
 When a stamp is not registered, you need to compare the stamp to other signed deals by the counterpart.

 Many Western firms believe this to be an expensive waste of time.
 Chinese counter such claims by stating that being cheated is more expensive and an even larger waste of time.
-Many of the stories Westerns tell when they fail doing business in China ends with finger pointing to the Chinese.

 Did you find this guide useful?
 Share it with your colleagues or friends.